 Everybody knows that tequila and lime are two peas in a pod and that lemon and lime go hand in hand.

-So why not add lemon to the tequila-lime partnership?
+So why not add lemon juice to the tequila-lime partnership?

-This cocktail is just as fun as a mariachi band and will have you dancing the night away.
+This cocktail is just as fun as a mariachi band and will have everyone dancing the night away.

 14. Vodka Seltzer